 This post may contain affiliate links.
 Read our disclosure here.

-We are in the middle of Back to School shopping season and many states have their tax free weekends in the next week or two.
+We are in the middle of back to school shopping season and many states have their tax free weekends this week or next week.
 These can be great weekends for saving, but can also be crowded and stressful!
+(Here’s a reference chart of tax-free weekends this year).
+Here are 7 tax free weekend shopping tips.

 Tax Free means an extra 4-9% off for most shoppers, that really isn’t enough to go crazy and blow the budget for.
 Head in with a plan of what clothing they need, and then focus on larger items (if your state allows).
 Do you need a new computer, printer, graphing calculator etc.?
 Saving tax on 50¢ crayons is nice, but it’s really about saving it on the $50 shoes and the $500 computer.